Daily Times (Nigeria): Early years

 Alakija and Ikoli became involved with the nationalist Nigerian Youth Movement.
 Later, Ikoli became a member of the Legislative Council in 1941, while Alakija was appointed to the governor's Executive Council in 1943.

 In 1928, the new publication began to gain advertising income from foreign firms operating within the country and in the next ten years arise to dominate advertising by expatriate firms.
 The paper adopted a policy of detachment from local political issues opting to focus on supporting issues about Nigerian progress.
 In the early 1930s the pan-Africanist Dusé Mohamed Ali joined the paper as a journalist at the age of 65.
 He later moved on to found the influential journal The Comet.

-The Dailytimes became a popular voice of the nationalist movement.
+The Daily Times became a popular voice of the nationalist movement.
 Education was one of the first issues.
 In a 1934 editorial the paper opposed Native Authority schools, which they saw as controlled by stooges of the colonial administration, and advocated independent mission schools.

 The first tertiary institute in the colony, Yaba College, opened in January 1934.
-The Nigerian Dailytimes described it as "a grand idea, and imposing structure, resting on rather weak foundations ... we wish to declare emphatically that this country will not be satisfied with an inferior brand [of education] such as the present scheme seems to threaten".
+The Nigerian Daily Times described it as "a grand idea, and imposing structure, resting on rather weak foundations ... we wish to declare emphatically that this country will not be satisfied with an inferior brand [of education] such as the present scheme seems to threaten".

 R. B. Paul, a Liverpool businessman, who had interest in West Africa magazine and later the West African Review bought the paper in 1935.
 When Nnamdi Azikiwe ("Zik") launched his West African Pilot in 1937, dedicated to fighting for independence from British colonial rule, many established papers such as the Nigerian Dailytimes lost a large part of their audience.
-The Dailytimes responded by raising foreign capital and injecting fresh blood into the editorial team.
+The Daily Times responded by raising foreign capital and injecting fresh blood into the editorial team.
 In addition, the new owners hired more expatriate staff to fill the post of business manager, managing editor and works manager.
 But the newspaper struggled with newsprint supply during World War II and number of paper printed dropped.